 In accordance with Article 28 of Regulation (EU) 2021/1059, a Monitoring committee to monitor the implementation of the programme (JMC) will be set within three months after the approval of the Programme.
-The composition of the JMC will respect the principles of partnership and multi-level governance and will include public authorities (regional, local and other); economic and social partners; representative of civil society, such as environmental partners, NGOs, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities from both sides of the border.
-The JMC shall also involve stakeholders from the regional consultations and members of the JWG to ensure consistency between programming and programme implementation.
+The composition of the JMC will respect the principles of partnership and multi-level governance and will include public authorities (regional, local and other); economic and social partners; representative of civil society, such as environmental partners, NGOs, and bodies responsible for promoting social inclusion, fundamental rights, rights of persons with disabilities, gender equality and non-discrimination; research organisations and universities and etc. The JMC shall also involve stakeholders from the regional consultations and members of the JWG.
+The approach will ensure closing the loop and continuity in the process of projects identification, monitoring of the implementation and evaluation of the programme.

 The main competencies and responsibilities of the JMC will be set up in accordance with Article 30 of the Regulation (EU) 2021/1059